 Amylin, a diabetes specialist pharmaceutical company, is busy developing e-detailing applications -- applications that provide physicians with information about its products -- for iPads.
 Sales reps who often have to squeeze their visits into a doctor's busy schedule love the capability to walk and talk with the doctor, all the while showing a flashy presentation on the iPad.
 The new world of mobile tablets, like the iPad, hold much appeal over the old ways of bulky flipcharts and heavy laptops.
 Amylin would see a positive ROI just by eliminating the need to print detailing materials every year.

 Amylin is not alone.
 Almost every Fortune 500 companies has a strategy to utilize social, mobile, video and cloud technologies, either to optimize operations or better customer reach.
-This is what Forrester Research refers to as the "Empowered movement," where companies are empowering their employees with modern,
+This is what Forrester Research refers to as the "Empowered movement," where companies are empowering their employees with modern, consumer-oriented technologies to better serve their customers.
+According to a recent Forrester online survey, nearly 40 percent of information workers today use some form of self-provisioned technologies.
+This trend is expected to only accelerate in 2011.
+But is IT security ready for it?

 IT security simply doesn't have a choice: empowerment will happen regardless of security.
 Just as a few clever individuals will find a way to read corporate emails on their iPhones without IT support, consumer technologies will invade your enterprise independent of any adoption barriers.
 On the other hand, corporate IT is the only place where business can expect consistent, long-term support for the otherwise fragmented, self-provisioned initiatives.
 In addition, the organization can benefit from the central oversight and coordination IT brings, as siloed technology efforts can result in inefficiency and missed opportunities to leverage on others' experiences.